lambdamikel/Busch-2090/README.md

 the VCC -> GND current leakage over the potentiometer.

-Unlike the original Microtronic, this emulator uses the leftmost digit of the 8digit FM1638 (or of the left Adafruit LEDs backpack display on the Mega version 3) to display the **current system status** (the original Microtronic only featured a 6digit display).
+Unlike the original Microtronic, this emulator uses the leftmost digit of the 8digit FM1638 to display the **current system status**; the original Microtronic only featured a 6digit display.
 Currently, the **status codes** are:

 - ``H``: stopped